vaquarkhan/microservices-recipes-a-free-gitbook/chapters/06-resilience-and-reliability.md

 > *"There is a third: Data consistency in distributed systems."*
 > **The Senior Architect's Addendum**

 In monolithic architecture, consistency is often taken for granted.
-The Relational Database Management System (RDBMS) acts as a massive, reliable safety net.
+The RDBMS acts as a massive, reliable safety net.
 If you want to create an order, debit a customer's balance, and insert a row into a notification table, you simply wrap these operations in a `BEGIN TRANSACTION...
 COMMIT` block.
 The database guarantees Atomicity: either all these things happen, or none of them do.

 In microservices architecture, this safety net is gone.
-We have voluntarily traded the safety of ACID for the scalability of partitioning.
-However, business requirements do not change just because our architecture did.
+We've voluntarily traded the safety of ACID for the scalability of partitioning.
+But business requirements don't change just because our architecture did.
 We still need to update our database and notify other systems that something happened.

-This brings us to the Dual Write Problem, the most pervasive source of data corruption in distributed systems.
+This brings us to the Dual Write Problem - the most pervasive source of data corruption in distributed systems.

 ![Dual Write Problem](../assets/images/diagrams/dual-write-problem.png)
 *Figure 6.1: The Dual Write Problem sequence diagram showing failure scenarios and the Transactional Outbox pattern solution for guaranteed consistency*